 Welcome to Willow's webpage.
-I hope you've had a fantastic summer holidays and are excited to start your new class!
-We have a fantastic term ahead of us.
-Over the next few weeks we will be focussing on the topic of 'Who lives in my house?' where the children will be given the opportunities to talk about themselves and their families.
-The children will also be developing their understanding of their phonics sounds and beginning to apply it to their writing.
-Alongside that your child will be working on recognising their numbers to 10 (and beyond), plus practising their number formation.
-They will be learning through focussed Literacy and Numeracy sessions and an enriched learning environment.
+We hope you've had a wonderful holidays and are excited for the fantastic term ahead of us!
+Over the next few weeks we will be focussing on the topic of 'What happens to the leaves on the ground?' where the children will be given the opportunities to explore and investigate the world around us.
+The children will also be developing their understanding of their phonics sounds and beginning to apply it to their writing, we will be focussing on developing our captions and sentences.
+Alongside that your child will be working on recognising their numbers to 20 (and beyond), plus practising their number formation.
 As you can tell we have a very busy, exciting term ahead of us!

 Please remember, if you have any worries or concerns, feel free to come in for a chat after school or send me a message on class Dojo.

 In circle time the children have been introduced to our school-wide 'PRIDE' ethos.

 Willow's will be taking part in the school-wide behaviour policy.
 If the children stay on green all week they will receive a green card and may be picked out of the hat to win a prize on Monday achievement assembly!

 What happens to leaves on the ground?

 This half term we will focussing on about seasons and the world around us.
 We will compare different seasons, making observations on everything around us and look at the change from winter to spring.
 As well as this, we will be looking at the difference between light/dark.

 Why did the leaves fall from the trees ?

 How do animals survive the cold?